knanne/knanne.github.io/_posts/2016-10-25-creating-a-website-with-jekyll-and-github-pages.md

 Of course in a basic HTML page, you have the freedom to create whatever you want.
 If you are using markdown, which this site uses, to create your posts, it may be a bit more mysterious although possible none the less.

 ### Basic Content
-- use markdown syntax for assing code blocks, quotes, text formatting and the like.
+- use markdown syntax for adding code blocks, quotes, text formatting and the like.
 Refer to [GitHub's Guide on Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 - add latex with math blocks `$$...$$`, enabled by [MathJax](https://www.mathjax.org/)
 - add photos with `![<IMAGE>]({{ site.baseurl }}/path/to/image.png)`
 - embed HTML inside a `<div></div>` container